 Topic 73: Religion and Animals.
 Same as Religious Studies 375S (Topic 10).
 Explore how religious practitioners have imagined and interacted with animals, as well as how contemporary sustainability projects draw on and depart from these historic practices.
 Focused on North America, explore animals as featured in written and oral sacred stories, as well as engagement with animals in food production, land occupation, and ritual.
-American Studies 370 (Topic 73) and Religious Studies 375S (Topic 10) may not both be counted.
-Additional prerequisite: At least six semester hours of coursework in religious
+American Studies 370 (Topic 73) and Religious prerequisite: At least six semester hours of coursework in religious